foocheung/sqs_v2/paper_v2.md

 4. **Support flexible data export** for downstream statistical analysis and integration with other bioinformatics tools
 5. **Remain accessible** to users without extensive programming expertise

-`sqs` was developed to meet these needs by implementing a complete QC workflow specifically designed for SomaScan data.
+`sqs` was developed to meet these needs by implementing a complete QC workflow specifically designed for SomaScan data for non-programmers.
 The software has been used in NIH multi-omics studies for several years and more recently in published research involving dietary interventions and immune profiling [@link2024vegan], as well as deep phenotyping of post-infectious chronic fatigue syndrome [@walitt2024cfs], demonstrating its effectiveness in translational proteomics workflows.

 ---

 # State of the Field

-While data import tools exist for SomaScan data [@somalogic2023], interactive QC applications specifically designed for multi-plate proteomics quality control are limited.
-Custom QC pipelines require programming expertise and substantial development time, while general-purpose visualization tools require manual adaptation to proteomics-specific quality metrics. `sqs` addresses this gap by providing a dedicated, open-source application that combines SomaScan-specific QC logic, standardized statistical process control visualizations, and automated reporting in a reproducible framework.
-The decision to develop a standalone application was driven by the need for proteomics-tailored QC procedures, an accessible interface for non-programmers, and regulatory-suitable documentation capabilities.
+While data import tools exist for SomaScan data [@somalogic2023], interactive QC applications specifically designed for quality control are limited.
+Custom QC pipelines require programming expertise and substantial development time, while general-purpose visualization tools require manual adaptation to proteomics-specific quality metrics. `sqs` addresses this gap by providing a dedicated, open-source application that combines SomaScan-specific QC logic, standardized statistical process control visualizations, and single push button automated reporting in a reproducible framework.
+The decision to develop a standalone application was driven by the need for proteomics-tailored QC procedures, an accessible interface for non-programmers, and suitable documentation capabilities.

 ---